Energy Transport Velocity in Photonic Time Crystals

-Although this has a Hellmann--Feynman--like structure, it is evaluated with the Maxwell flux dual \(\bra{R}\mathbb J\) rather than \(\bra{L}\).
-The appearance of \(\mathbb J\) reflects that source-free Maxwell equations form a Hamiltonian (symplectic) flow on field phase space, with \(E\) and \(H\) playing conjugate roles.
+Although this has a Hellmann--Feynman--like structure, it is evaluated with \(\bra{R}\mathbb J\), rather than with the left null vector \(\bra{L}\).
+As shown below, this \(\mathbb J\)-weighted evaluation connects the Maxwell--Floquet matrix derivatives to the cycle-averaged flux and energy.

-\emph{From \(v_{\rm symp}\) to \(v_E\).—} The symplectic Hellmann--Feynman ratio is, in fact, the familiar energy-transport velocity.
-For clarity we evaluate it in an \(n\)-harmonic truncation \(m\in\mathcal M\) (the identities hold in the full Sambe space).
+\emph{From \(v_{\rm symp}\) to \(v_E\).—} The ratio in Eq.~\eqref{eq:vsymp} is, in fact, the familiar energy-transport velocity.
+For clarity we evaluate it in an \(n\)-harmonic truncation \(m\in\mathcal M\) (the identities hold in the full Floquet-harmonic representation).
 In this basis, Eq.~\eqref{eq:harmonics} becomes the \(2n\times2n\) Maxwell--Floquet system

 with \(K=k\,\mathbb I_n\), \(\Lambda=\mathrm{diag}(\{\omega_m\}_{m\in\mathcal M})\), and the Toeplitz matrix \((\EpsMat)_{mn}=\varepsilon_{m-n}\).
 A direct calculation using Parseval's identity yields~\cite{SM}